breastfeeding

 • Respiratory viruses are not transmitted through breast milk.

-• Maternal antibodies in milk protect your baby.
+• Maternal antibodies in milk protect your baby when breastfeeding while sick.

 • Standard medications (acetaminophen, ibuprofen) are safe.
 Avoid pseudoephedrine (may reduce supply).